-Course Management
+Course management

 The MSc Project Management is taught by staff at the Westminster Business School of Applied Management.
 The Westminster Business School is an Approved Training Organisation for professional short courses such as PRINCE2, AgilePM, M_o_R and MSP.
 The School of Applied Management of the Westminster Business School is responsible for the course.
-The Head of the School is Jane Wright.
-The Course Leaders are Nadia Amin & Phil Sainter (acting course leaders).